 When you do hit the gym, make sure to take some extra precautions to protect yourself from germs, especially during flu season.
 Some helpful tips include wiping down machinery with a towel or a wipe before and after use, washing your hands consistently, and bringing your own water.
 Alternatively, you can opt for a workout at home or go for a run or walk to stick with your fitness routine.

-#5.Toss the Cigarettes and Alcohol
+#5.Toss the cigarettes and alcohol

-By using these tips, you can help boost your immune system to fight the flu and other illnesses while simultaneously improving your health and wellness.
+By using these immune-boosting tips, you can help boost your immune system to fight the flu and other illnesses while simultaneously improving your health and wellness.

 Edited by Elisa - Jenny Craig